 A mother/daughter team.
-Our family moved to Tucson from Los Angeles a year & a half ago.
+Our family moved to Tucson from Los Angeles a few years ago.
 In LA we worked heavily with Los Angeles Guinea Pig Rescue, the largest piggy rescue in the U.S. We fostered the unsocialized, underweight and the pregnant mamas.
 Karissa was the youngest (at age 8 to be allowed to volunteer.)
 When we moved to AZ, we really wanted to get involved with the community through local rescue.
 Unfortunately, Tucson does not have a piggy rescue, so we decided to turn our attention to one of our other loves, KITTENS!!
 We have been fosters with SACR since launching this year.
 We have many personal animals of our own, which we attribute to well rounded, socialized, loving kittens.
 Fostering is a great way for my daughter & I to work together.
 Not to mention how great it feels to know you saved a life and helped an animal find their fur-ever family!

 I’ve always loved animals, as a young child I was lucky enough to live right next to the Zoo!
 When we moved away, I took it upon myself to save all of my neighborhood cats, either by returning them to their owners or taking them to an informal cat rescuer, “Carol the cat lady” who lived just outside of town.
 She was awesome, and I credit her for all my crazy cat lady aspirations.
 Today I am a volunteer docent at the Reid Park zoo and am in school pursuing my bachelors in elementary Education.